phalcon/documentation/docs/db-models.md

 );
 ```

 Strings are automatically escaped using [PDO][pdo-statements].
-This function takes into account the connection charset, so its recommended to define the correct charset in the connection parameters or in the database configuration, as a wrong charset will produce undesired effects when storing or retrieving data.
+This function takes into account the connection charset, therefore it is recommended to define the correct charset in the connection parameters or in the database configuration, as a wrong charset will produce undesired effects when storing or retrieving data.

-Additionally you can set the parameter `bindTypes`, this allows defining how the parameters should be bound according to their data type:
+Additionally, you can set the parameter `bindTypes`, this allows defining how the parameters should be bound according to their data type:

 ```php
 <?php